-Research crime rates in an area before deciding to relocate there.
+Research the crime rates in an area before deciding to relocate there.
 You’ll find plenty of free tools online.

-Even the best sites, though, may have outdated information or fail to offer a complete look at a place.
+Even the best websites, though, may have outdated information or fail to offer a complete look at a place.
 So, check data from local law-enforcement agencies.
 Some departments post their crime data online.
 Do a web search for words like: “Denver police department crime statistics.”

 Look also for maps showing the prevalence of crime by area, and look for local news reports about crime in the city or town.

-If you strike out searching online for crime data, call the local law-enforcement agency and ask how to learn about crime in specific neighborhoods.
+If you strike out searching online for crime data, call the local law enforcement agency and ask how to learn about crime in specific neighborhoods.